Fire Ban in Effect Read More >

 Eaglecrest Golf Course Revisioning

-A conditional agreement to purchase the Eaglecrest Golf Course lands has been reached, giving the Town of Qualicum Beach an opportunity to guide land use and preserve natural areas.
+An agreement to purchase the Eaglecrest Golf Course lands has been reached, giving the Town of Qualicum Beach an opportunity to guide land use and preserve natural areas.

 The Town is committed to creating a plan that will meet community needs, environmental sustainability and housing goals.
-This acquisition offers a once-in-a-generation opportunity to guide the future of a major land parcel in a way that benefits residents today and for years to come.
+This acquisition allows a once-in-a-generation opportunity to guide the future of a major land parcel in a way that benefits residents today and for years to come.

 • Aug – meetings with residents’ associations, golf course members and community groups

-• Nov 1, 2025 – Town must complete due diligence.
+• Nov 1, 2025 – Deadline to complete due diligence

 • Any specific concerns or conditions that would affect their support for the acquisition.